choishingwan/PRS-Tutorial/docs/plink.md

 # Background
 In this section of the tutorial you will use four different software programs to compute PRS from the base and target data that you QC'ed in the previous two sections.
-On this page, you will compute PRS using the popular genetic analyses tool `plink` - while `plink` is not a dedicated PRS software, each of the steps required to compute PRS using the C+T standard approach can be performed in `plink` and carrying out this multi-step process can be a good way to learn the processes involved in computing PRS (which are typically performed automatically by PRS software).
+On this page, you will compute PRS using the popular genetic analyses tool `plink` - while `plink` is not a dedicated PRS software, you can perform every required steps of the C+T approach with `plink`.
+This multi-step process is a good way to learn the processes involved in computing PRS, which are typically performed automatically by PRS software.

 # Required Data